ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/10-positives-about-being-older-2.md

 * When you don't want to do something, nicely decline the invitation.
 It's your life, energy and time.
 * Learn something new … and then pass it along to another.
 Do this every day!
 Start now: What did you learn today?

-The next Post will focus on Positives #8-10.
+The next post will focus on Positives #8-10.